 Probate is simply the process of administering a decedent’s estate.
 Most of us have heard the stories about how long and headache filled the probate process usually is, and we dread it when we actually have to face it.

-The reality, though, is that done right, the probate process for a house in Wilmington can be as simple as four easy steps.
+The reality, though, is that done right, the probate process for a house in Eastern can be as simple as four easy steps.
 The flip side is that both the dread and simplicity often open people up to certain probate scams.
 Let’s take a look.

-Probate Process for a House in Wilmington
+Probate Process for a House in Eastern

 Without the right kind of trust in place, probate usually follows a person’s passing.
 Probate is the process by which the decedent’s debts are settled and his or her property (held on his or her name alone and not otherwise legally distributed) is transferred to beneficiaries and heirs.